lisp-mirror/lqml/examples/meshtastic/readme.md

 ## USB

 If you have your radio connected to your PC via USB, you can also choose 'USB' as connection type from the main menu (see 'Radios' icon).
-This only works on Linux and macOS (Windows not tested).
+This works on Linux, macOS, (Windows not tested yet) and android.
 RAK devices won't need any additional driver, just permission to e.g. `/dev/ttyACM0` (Linux).
 Other radios (ESP32 based) require addtional serial drivers to be installed, see official Meshtastic website.

+Notes for android: tested with RAK and T-Beam.
+The app will launch as soon as a radio is attached to USB.
+You need to confirm a dialog, which will also grant USB permission.

 ## WiFi